<a href='https://www.freepik.com/photos/travel'>Travel photo created by freepik - www.freepik.com</a>

 In late 2019, an outbreak of the infectious viral disease first occurred in Wuhan, China.
 It was not immediately contained and many travelers in and out of that area who were infected traveled back to hundreds of places, thus spreading the respiratory disease.
 Millions of Filipinos were not prepared for a lockdown that would turn out to be a lengthy one, spanning over a year.
 Leaving the house was not allowed and many did not know what to do during this quarantine period.

 It was only in late January 2020 when the World Health Organization (WHO) declared the outbreak a Public Health Emergency of International Concern (PHEIC).
-By then, it was already too late as some countries were taken aback and were not equipped to immediately close off borders and halt travels.
+By then, it was already too late as some countries were taken aback and were not equipped to immediately close off borders, halt travels, and impost strict travel guidelines.

 A year after, most of the world is still in a precarious position.
 While several vaccines have been approved for public use, access to them is still limited because the high demand is not equal to the available supply.
 Travel was completely banned in some countries in the first few months of quarantine.
 However, closing off borders was not a sustainable solution as the economy continued to halt and eventually decline.
 A few countries then started allowing travel but only for those who were medically cleared to do so or had priority business overseas.